 - 1. All ten goal areas listed below must be completed. - A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
 One course may satisfy more than one goal area, but the course credits may be counted only once. - 3.
-A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree

-1. Communications (at least two courses)

-☐ ENGL 1120 OR ENGL 1121 ♦ 4

-☐ CMST 1110 OR CMST 2215 OR CMST 2220 3

-2. Critical Thinking (three courses required)

-- 3. Natural Sciences (one must include a lab) - ☐ A. One Physical Science course - ☐ B. One Biological Science course 4.
-Mathematical/Logical Reasoning - 5.
-History and the Social and Behavioral Sciences

-(two courses required; one from each of two categories) - (two courses required; one from each of two categories)
+A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree - 2.
+Critical Thinking (three courses required) - 3.
+Natural Sciences (one must include a lab) - \Box A. One Physical Science course - □ B. One Biological Science course - 5.
+History and the Social and Behavioral Sciences - (two courses required; one from each of two categories) □ A. Economics/Geography - B. Anthropology/Psychology/Sociology (fulfilled by program requirements) - C. History/Political Science - \Box 6.
+The Humanities & Fine Arts - (two courses required; one from each of two categories) - A. Literature - B. Humanities/Philosophy - C. Art/Music/Theatre - □ 7.
+Human Diversity (one course required) - □ 8.
+Global Perspective (one course required) - 9.
+Ethical and Civic Responsibility (one course required) - □ 10.

-□ A. Economics/Geography

-- ☐ B. Anthropology/Psychology/Sociology (fulfilled by program requirements)

-- ☐ C. History/Political Science

-- ☐ 6.
-The Humanities & Fine Arts

-(two courses required; one from each of two categories)

-- ☐ A. Literature

-- ☐ B. Humanities/Philosophy

-- ☐ C. Art/Music/Theatre

-- ☐ 7.
-Human Diversity (one course required)

-- □ 8.
-Global Perspective (one course required)

-- ☐ 9.
-Ethical and Civic Responsibility (one course required)

-- □ 10.
 People and the Environment (one course required)